Summer 2026 Weather Outlook: Three Signals Pointing Toward a Hot One

 Why This Summer Is Different

 The case for a hot summer 2026 doesn't rest on winter warmth alone.
-It's the convergence of three independent factors: El Niño development (62% probability), extreme drought (56% of the US), and a 55-year warming trend where 97% of major cities now run hotter summers than their 1970 baselines.
+It's the convergence of three independent factors: El Niño now 85% likely (with an 80% chance of reaching “strong”), drought worsening to 61% of the lower 48 across 45 states, and a 55-year warming trend where 97% of major cities now run hotter summers than their 1970 baselines.
 Each amplifies the others.
 That's what makes the CPC outlook so lopsided toward warmth.

 City by City: Where Summers Are Trending Hottest